 - NIST 800-53 aids federal agencies and entities doing business with them to comply as required with FISMA.
 Containing over 900 requirements, NIST 800-53 is the most granular cybersecurity framework available.

-- SOC 2 is designed specifically for auditors to use when assessing the data security and privacy controls of service providers such as cloud hosting services and payment processors.
+SOC 2, on the other hand, is designed specifically for auditors to use when assessing the data security and privacy controls of service providers such as cloud hosting services and payment processors.
 It’s not to be confused with SOC 1, a financial auditing framework that implements the AICPA’s Statement on Standards for Attestation Engagements No. 18 (SSAE-18).

 NIST vs. SOC 2: How they work

 - Processing Integrity

 NIST vs. SOC 2: Who uses them

 NIST is written for cybersecurity professionals to use for designing and implementing a cybersecurity program.

 SOC is intended for auditors to use to evaluate a service provider’s security and privacy controls.

 Organizations can use NIST 800-53 to implement controls that will enable them to meet SOC 2 requirements.

 The NIST CSF‘s core can also help organizations comply with a number of other security and privacy frameworks including the International Organization for Standardization’s ISO 27001 and the Health Insurance Portability and Accountability Act (HIPAA).